New Parent Leave

 - Familiarize yourself with the leave policies and check your balances of Sick, Vacation, and Personal Leaves.
 See Standardized Policies

-- Submit a request for FML through PeopleSoft® Self Service.
+- If you are eligible for FML, submit a request for FML through PeopleSoft® Self Service.
+View Quick Steps for submitting an FML >

-- Submit application for the State’s Disability Plan to JWF Specialty Company.
+- If you are the birth parent, submit application for the State’s Disability Plan to JWF Specialty Company.
+See Disability Forms >

 - Gather documentation supporting placement of child with you by adoption or foster care or medical documentation concerning pregnancy/childbirth and submit promptly.